-n+<seconds>: As per the previous mode except that the monitor will deactivate itself after the given number of seconds.
+n+<seconds> : As per the previous mode except that the monitor will deactivate itself after the given number of seconds.

-n-: Entering a unit code followed by - means that the monitor is deactivated on receipt of a OFF signal for that unit code but will ignore the ON signal and as such will not be activated by this instruction.
+n-: Entering a unit code followed by - means that the monitor is deactivated on receipt of a n-<seconds> : As per the previous mode except that the monitor will activate itself after the given number of seconds.

+OFF signal for that unit code but will ignore the ON signal and as such will not be activated by this instruction.
 If you prepend a '!' as per the previous definition it similarly inverts the mode, i.e. the OFF signal activates the monitor.